Freyja-moth/heather-the-kitty/README.md

 Tosses a yarn ball for Heather to play with

 Each command has a chance for Heather to: ignore you, bite you or knock something over

+## Thoughts of cat
+I also have logging setup